Key Points

 Lean Six Sigma practitioners are no strangers to measurements; using statistical analysis is our standard work.
 However, measuring, or more specifically determining process entitlement, is slightly counterintuitive.

-To determine process entitlement, you will need the historical data (look-back or lagging indicators).
-Ideally, you will want to look at this data from the last process change to current because process changes may (should) change the process entitlement.
+To determine process entitlement, you will need historical data (look-back or lagging indicators).
+Ideally, you will want to look at this data from the last process change to the current one because process changes may (should) change the process entitlement.

-Once you have collected the process measures, review each data point as a unique metric and identify the highest performing data point.
-Remember, highest-performing is relative to the process and measurement you are evaluating; the target for time-based measurements is usually nominal is best (or smaller is better), but production or capacity measurements might be bigger is better.
+Once you have collected the process measures, review each data point as a unique metric and identify the highest-performing data point.
+Remember, the highest-performing point is relative to the process and measurement you are evaluating; the target for time-based measurements is usually nominal is best (or smaller is better), but production or capacity measurements might be bigger is better.

 Critics of using process entitlement will challenge process entitlement in goal setting by arguing that process entitlement implies the historical performance was (a) good enough and (b) the best the process can ever do.
 These arguments are examples of why Lean Six Sigma practitioners need to advocate using multiple data sources for goal-setting and project selection.